Let's start caring for your emotions!

 However you want to go about it, you need to get real with yourself about what you actually want.
 Make your life sweeter to replace all that sugar you find yourself eating.

 Breaking the emotional eating habit takes time.
-It could take months or years for you to stop shoving your emotions away with food.
+It could take months or years for you to stop shoving your emotions away with food like it did for me.

 You might even notice over time that you start emotionally eating with healthier foods, like apples or grapes.
 This is a step in the right direction!
 But remember to take note and check in with yourself whenever you get the urge to binge eat.